ualsg/ualsg.netlify.app/content/post/2021-12-year-end/index.md

 ---

-As we are nearing the end of the year, it is time to reflect and be grateful for all the progress we made.
+As we are nearing the end of the year, it is time to reflect and be grateful for all the progress we made in 2021.

 The list of our papers published so far is [here](/publication/), while our news items are available at our [blog](/post/).
 We also released a couple of [software packages and datasets](/data-code/), that may be of interest to the wider community.

+Projects

+Lots of fun stuff

 A study led by Stanford University has identified top 2% scientists worldwide in a variety of fields.
 The [Director](/authors/filip/) of the Lab is on the list.